The Aztecs

 The Aztecs cover

-In this rich and surprising book, Frances F. Berdan casts fresh light on the enigmatic ancient Aztecs.
+In this rich and surprising book, Frances F. Berdan shines fresh light on the enigmatic, ancient Aztecs, the Nahuatl-speaking people living in the Basin of Mexico from ad 1325 to 1521.
 She casts her net wide, covering topics as diverse as ethnicity, empire-building, palace life, etiquette, origin myths and human sacrifice.
-While often described as ‘stone age’, the Aztecs’ achievements were remarkable.
-They constructed lofty temples and produced fine arts in precious stones, gold and shimmering feathers.
+While sometimes described as ‘stone age’, the Aztecs’ achievements were remarkable.
+They built wondrous city-states such as Tenochtitlan and Texcoco, constructed lofty temples and produced fine arts in precious stones, gold and shimmering feathers.
 They crafted beautiful poetry and studied the sciences.
 They had schools and libraries, entrepreneurs and money, and a bewildering array of deities and dramatic ceremonies.
 Based on the latest research and lavishly illustrated, this book reveals the Aztecs to be a civilization of sophistication and finesse.

-"In Mexico, the Aztecs are far from lost, argues archaeologist and anthropologist Berdan. . . .
-Most of this knowledgeable and accessible introduction to the Aztecs—the fruit of a lifetime’s study—is concerned with matters such as food and drink, textiles and dress, pottery and art objects, dwellings and architecture, the social divisions of society, trade and the economy, religion and mythology, and, inevitably, the notorious Aztec penchant for human sacrifice.
-This latter custom was integral to Aztec myths and ceremonies.
-'Humans were burdened with a debt to their gods for their very existence,' and they believed they must repay it with their blood, and sometimes with their lives." * Science *
+Most of this knowledgeable and accessible introduction to the Aztecs – the fruit of a lifetime’s study – is concerned with matters such as food and drink, textiles and dress, pottery and art objects, dwellings and architecture, the social divisions of society, trade and the economy, religion and mythology, and, inevitably, the notorious Aztec penchant for human sacrifice . . .
+Some excellent illustrations add to the volume’s readability. * Science *

-The Aztecs is wonderfully informative and insightful, totally up to date, and draws together a large body of evidence about Aztec society and culture, from codices to ethnohistory and archaeology.
-Written by a leading Aztec scholar who has spent decades producing pivotal and groundbreaking research, this book is a delight—accessible yet intellectually challenging, and full of stimulating information and captivating detail.” -- Elizabeth Baquedano, Senior Honorary Lecturer at the Institute of Archaeology, University College London
+The Aztecs is wonderfully informative and insightful, totally up to date and draws together a large body of evidence about Aztec society and culture, from codices to ethnohistory and archaeology.
+Written by a leading Aztec scholar who has spent decades producing pivotal and groundbreaking research, this book is a delight – accessible yet intellectually challenging, and full of stimulating information and captivating detail. * Elizabeth Baquedano, Senior Honorary Lecturer at the Institute of Archaeology, UCL *

 ISBN: 9781789143607